Maya Lin: Vietnam Veterans Memorial

-In 1981, at 21 and still an undergraduate student, Lin won a public design competition to design the Vietnam Veterans Memorial, to be built on the National Mall in Washington D.C.
+In 1981, at 21 and still an undergraduate student, Lin won a public design competition to design the Vietnam Veterans Memorial to be built on the National Mall in Washington D.C.
 Her design, one of 1,422 submissions, specified a black granite wall with the names of 57,939 fallen soldiers carved into its face (hundreds more have been added since the dedication), to be v-shaped, with one side pointing toward the Lincoln Memorial and the other toward the Washington Monument.
+The memorial was designed in the minimalist architectural style, which was in contrast to previous war memorials.
 The memorial was completed in late October 1982 and dedicated in November 1982.

 According to Lin, her intention was to create an opening or a wound in the earth to symbolize the pain caused by the war and its many casualties.
-"I imagined taking a knife and cutting into the earth, opening it up, and with the passage of time, that initial violence and pain would heal," she recalled.
+"I imagined taking a knife and cutting into the earth, opening it up and with the passage of time, that initial violence and pain would heal," she recalled.

-Her winning design was initially controversial for several reasons: its minimalist design, her lack of professional experience, and her Asian ethnicity.
-According to one writer, "Some viewed her selection as an affront.
-They could not understand how a woman, a youth, and a Chinese American could design a memorial for men, for soldiers, and for Americans."
-Some objected to the exclusion of the surviving veterans' names, while others complained about the dark complexion of the granite, claiming that it expressed a negative attitude towards the Vietnam War.
-Lin defended her design before the US Congress, and a compromise was reached: The Three Soldiers, a bronze depiction of a group of soldiers and an American flag were placed to the side of Lin's design.
+Lin's winning design was initially controversial for several reasons: its minimalist design, her lack of professional experience, and her Asian ethnicity.
+Some objected to the exclusion of the surviving veterans' names, while others complained about the dark complexion of the granite, claiming it expressed a negative attitude towards the Vietnam War.
+Lin defended her design before the US Congress, and a compromise was reached: Three Soldiers, a bronze depiction of a group of soldiers and an American flag were placed to the side of Lin's design.